-The notion of the Poisson integral is generalized to a Riemannian symmetric space X = G/K of the noncompact type, where G is a connected real reductive Lie group and K its maximal compact subgroup.
-The so called "Helgason conjecture" states that each joint eigenfunction of the invariant differential operators on X has a Poisson integral representation by a hyperfunction on the Furstenberg boundary G/P of X, where P is a minimal parabolic subgroup of G. Helgason proved the conjecture for the Poincaré disk.
-Kashiwara $et\ al.\ [K-]$ prove it generally by using the theory of hyperfunctions and the system of differential equations with regular singularities and their boundary value problem due to Kashiwara and Oshima [KO].
+The notion of the Poisson integral has been generalized to a Riemannian symmetric space X = G/K of the noncompact type, where G is a connected real reductive Lie group and K is its maximal compact subgroup.
+The so-called Helgason conjecture states that every joint eigenfunction of the invariant differential operators on X has a Poisson integral representation by a hyperfunction on the Furstenberg boundary G/P of X, where P is a minimal parabolic subgroup of G. Helgason proved the conjecture for the Poincaré disk.
+Kashiwara et al. [K-] proved it generally by using the theory of hyperfunctions and the system of differential equations with regular singularities and their boundary value problem due to Kashiwara and Oshima [KO].

 The Poisson transform is an intertwining operator from the spherical principal series representation to the eigenspace representation.
-For generic parameter $\lambda$ of the principal series representation, the Poisson transform $\mathcal{P}{\lambda}$ gives an isomorphism of the representations.
-The principal series representation is realized on the space of the sections of a homogeneous line bundle over G/P, whose parameter is $\lambda$ .
-If $\lambda = \rho$ , then the line bundle is trivial and the representation is realized on the space of functions on G/P. Then the image of $\mathcal{P}{\rho}$ consists of the harmonic functions, that is the functions which are annihilated by the invariant differential operators on the symmetric space that kill the constant functions.
+For generic parameter λ of the principal series representation, the Poisson transform \mathcal{P}{λ} gives an isomorphism of the representations.
+The principal series representation is realized on the space of the sections of a homogeneous line bundle over G/P whose parameter is λ .
+If $\lambda = \rho$, the line bundle is trivial and the representation is realized on the space of functions on G/P. Then the image of \mathcal{P}{ρ} consists of the harmonic functions, that is the functions that are annihilated by the invariant differential operators on the symmetric space that kill the constant functions.
 We call this the "harmonic case".

-It is natural to pose the problem of characterizing the image of $\mathcal{P}{\lambda}$ when the map is not bijective.
-An interesting case corresponds to the problem of characterizing the image of the Poisson transform from another boundary component of X in one of Satake compactifications of X (cf. [Sa], [O2]).
-Each boundary component is of the form $G/P{\Xi}$ , where $P{\Xi}$ is a parabolic subgroup of G. The Furstenberg boundary is the maximal among the boundary components.
+It is natural to pose the problem of characterizing the image of \mathcal{P}{λ} when the map is not bijective.
+An interesting case corresponds to the problem of characterizing the image of the Poisson transform from another distinguished boundary of X in one of the Satake compactifications of X (cf. [Sa], [O1, O2]).
+Each distinguished boundary is of the form G/P{Ξ} , where P{Ξ} is a parabolic subgroup of G. The Furstenberg boundary is the maximal one among the distinguished boundaries.

-For a classical Hermitian symmetric space of tube type, Hua [Hua] studied the Poisson integrals of functions on the Shilov boundary, which are generalization of the classical Poisson integrals on the unit disk.
-The Poisson integrals are harmonic functions, and moreover, they are annihilated by second order differential operators, which are called the Hua operators.
-Korányi and Malliavin [KM], and Johnson [J1] showed that the Hua operators characterize the Poisson integrals of hyperfunctions on the Shilov boundary of the Siegel upper half planes.
-Johnson and Korányi [JK]

-constructed the Hua operators for a Hermitian symmetric space of tube type in general and proved that they characterize the Poisson integrals of hyperfunctions on the Shilov boundary.
-The second author [Sn2] generalized the result to non-harmonic cases.
-In [Sn4], he also constructed a system of differential equations that characterizes the image of the Poisson transform from a certain kind of boundary component of a Hermitian symmetric space.
+For a classical Hermitian symmetric space of tube type, Hua [Hua] studied the Poisson integrals of functions on the Shilov boundary, which are generalizations of the classical Poisson integrals on the unit disk.
+The Poisson integrals are harmonic functions, and moreover, they are annihilated by second-order differential operators, which are called the Hua operators.
+Korányi and Malliavin [KM] and Johnson [J1] showed that the Hua operators characterize the Poisson integrals of hyperfunctions on the Shilov boundary of the Siegel upper-half planes.
+Johnson and Korányi [JK] constructed the Hua operators for a Hermitian symmetric space of tube type in general and proved that they characterize the Poisson integrals of hyperfunctions on the Shilov boundary.
+The second author [Sn2] generalized the result to nonharmonic cases.
+In [Sn4], he also constructed a system of differential equations that characterizes the image of the Poisson transform from a certain kind of distinguished boundary of a Hermitian symmetric space.